-The Disability Resource Center (DRC) at the University of Georgia is a department in the Division of Student Affairs.
-The Disability Resource Center's primary commitment is to assist the University of Georgia in educating and serving students with disabilities who qualify for admissions.
-While the Disability Resource Center's mission is to ensure equal educational opportunities as required by the ADA and other legislation, the DRC strives to promote a welcoming academic, physical, and social environment for students.
-Additional information about the DRC services is at:
+The mission of Accessibility and Testing (formerly the Disability Resource Center) is to assist the University of Georgia in educating and serving students with disabilities who qualify for admissions and provide centralized testing and evaluation services for all students, faculty, and the surrounding community.
+We ensure equal educational opportunities as required by the ADA, and strive to promote a welcoming environment for students with disabilities at UGA.
+Additional information about Accessibility and Testing services is at:

-https://drc.uga.edu/drc-and-university-statements/
+https://accessibility.uga.edu/drc-and-university-statements/